DOT1 Solutions Private Limited

 The Next Industrial Revolution?

 Artificial Intelligence is a big revolution, far far away from the 1st when we mechanized production, moved to mass production and then automated production in the last revolution.
 This revolution comes with exponential change.
 It impacts all of us, every country, every business, every industry.
 And not just impacts production, but everything around management and governance.
 Some of the published volumetrics, for this 4th industrial revolution, talks of 45% work activities potentially being automated; and 80% being enabled by machine learning.
 However these numbers don't apply uniformly across countries or businesses or industries.
 There are several factors that need to be considered to understand impact.
 Example the industry sector: if you into manufacturing - your business or you country is heavily into manufacturing- then the impact is higher.
-A published number talks of 55% automation impact in Japan.
-Another factor being job mix: workforce that is into management roles will be less impacted by automation.
-So you have USA with lower impact of 45%.
+A published number talks of

 Economics of Artificial Intelligence